You are listening to the Sean Hannity Radio Show podcast.

 And I use the term gentleman in the most appropriate way.

-the gentleman from New Jersey, my good friend Tom McArthur.
+The gentleman from New Jersey, my good friend, Tom McArthur.

-Look, I'm just telling you behind the scenes, I'm giving you everything that I know, and the insight that I have is that without Mark Meadows, I don't see this happening.
+And the insight that I have is that without Mark Meadows, I don't see this happening.

-So uh that's just a fact.
+So that's just a fact.

 All right, so you get the idea.